micahchoo/awesome-digital-history-South-Asia/README.md

 - [Archives for the Study of Afghanistan](https://hazine.info/archives-and-libraries-for-the-study-of-afghanistan-ebtikar/) - This is a list of physical and digital archives or scholars of Afghanistan.
 - [Afghanistan Digital Library](http://afghanistandl.nyu.edu/no_javascript.html) - The immediate objective of the Afghanistan Digital Library is to retrieve and restore the first sixty years of Afghanistan’s published cultural heritage.
 - [Preserving and Creating Access to Unique Afghan Records](http://www.afghandata.org/) - The collection contains information related to history, social, economic, and cultural heritage of Afghanistan in Pashto and Dari.
 Content is continuously updated with over 2,300 titles (about 236,000 pages) currently available (April 2012).
-- [FID4SA-Repository - Afghanistan](https://www.google.com/search?q=Afghanistan&hl=en&domain=archiv.ub.uni-heidelberg.de%2Fartdok&sitesearch=archiv.ub.uni-heidelberg.de%2Fartdok&ie=utf-8&oe=utf-8&btnG=Search)  - FID4SA-Repository is the full-text server of the Specialized Information Service South Asia – FID4SA and is provided by Heidelberg University Library.
+- [FID4SA-Repository - Afghanistan](https://www.google.com/search?q=Afghanistan&hl=en&domain=archiv.ub.uni-heidelberg.de%2Fartdok&sitesearch=archiv.ub.uni-heidelberg.de%2Fartdok&ie=utf-8&oe=utf-8&btnG=Search) - FID4SA-Repository is the full-text server of the Specialized Information Service South Asia–FID4SA and is provided by Heidelberg University Library.

 ---